Xi Jinping must do more to resolve China's real estate crisis - ExBulletin

 Friday's announcements, however, could be a taste of something big to come.
 The Communist Party's central committee will hold a plenum, or assembly, in July that will outline China's economic strategy for the next five years.
 It is conceivable that there is more to come on the real estate front.

-On Friday, China sold the first tranche of a special 30-year trillion-yuan bond issue.
+On Friday, China sold the first tranche of a special bond issue worth 1 trillion yuan over 30 years.

 It is unusual for China to issue such long-term bonds, and it has not yet revealed how these funds will be deployed, but on Friday China's central bank, the People's Bank of China, announced that apart from 300 billion yuan in financing for housing With these purchases, 500 billion yuan would be available to support urban redevelopment.